 For those who may be out of sync with the rest of the world.
-Before we talk about CheapCast; ChromaCast by Google started off as an inexpensive HDMI dongle which plugs into the back of any HDTV with HDMI connectors and effectivly turns it into a Smart TV, Capable of utilizing your portable devices and the services that they provide to broadcast videos to your living room television.
+Before we talk about CheapCast; ChromaCast by Google started off as an inexpensive HDMI dongle that plugs into the back of any HDTV with HDMI connectors and effectively turns it into a Smart TV, Capable of utilizing your portable devices and the services that they provide to broadcast videos to your living room television.
 And all for only $35.

 S, this is stupid.
 Your trying to justify a $35 device with a $100 Ouya.
 Come on!

-If you have absolutely no device hooked up to your TV and just want to get SOMETHINGworking on it then feel free to purchase a Google ChromeCast.
+If you have absolutely no device hooked up to your TV and just want to get something working on it then feel free to purchase a Google Chromecast.
 It’s a great product for the price point and especially if the TV in your room has no “Smart” functionality then awesome!

 The reason why I decided to host an article about this with my Ouya is simple.
-You could get a ChromeCast, an Ouya, and potentially many other devices that hook to the HDMI ports of your TV.
-But eventually, you will run out of ports in the back .
+You could get a Chromecast, an Ouya, and potentially many other devices that hook to the HDMI ports of your TV.
+But eventually, you will run out of ports in the back.
 Thus, consolidation is in order or else the back of your entertainment center will turn into an ugly rats nest!

 You can’t get CheapCast through the GooglePlay store!